 In astronomy, there's nothing quite like a bright meteor streaking across the glittering canopy of a moonless night sky.
 The unexpected flash of light adds a dash of magic to an ordinary walk under the stars.
-Something even more spectacular than a meteor, is a fireball, and the Perseid meteor shower produces more fireballs than any other.
+Something even more spectacular than a meteor is a fireball, and the Perseid meteor shower produces more fireballs than any other.

 A fireball is a very bright meteor, at least as bright as the planets Jupiter or Venus.
 They can be seen on any given night as random meteoroids strike Earth's upper atmosphere.
 One fireball every few hours is not unusual.
 Fireballs become more numerous, however, when Earth is passing through the debris stream of a comet.

 The Perseid meteor shower comes from Comet Swift-Tuttle.
 Every year in early- to mid-August, Earth passes through a cloud of dust sputtered off the comet as it approaches the sun.
-Perseid meteoroids hitting our atmosphere at 132,000 mph produce an annual light show that is a favorite of many backyard sky watchers.
+Perseid meteoroids hitting our atmosphere at 132,000 mph produce an annual light show that is a favourite of many backyard sky watchers.